-The 2005 Annual General Shareholders' Meeting approved the creation of conditional share capital of 3,301,120 registered shares with a par value of CHF 0.05 per share.
-The purpose of this additional conditional share capital is to improve the company's financial flexibility.
-This capital may be used for exercising option and conversion rights granted in connection with bonds or similar debt instruments issued by the company for the purpose of financing the acquisition of companies, parts of companies or shareholdings.
+The Annual General Shareholders' Meeting (AGM) 2005 approved the creation of conditional share capital of 3,301,120 registered shares with a par value of CHF 0.05 per share to improve the company's financial flexibility.
+This capital may be used for exercising option and conversion rights granted in connection with bonds or similar debt instruments issued by the company to finance the acquisition of companies, parts of companies or shareholdings.

-At the 1994 and 2000 Annual General Shareholders' Meetings conditional share capital of 8,000,000 registered shares with a par value of CHF 0.05 per share was created for the purpose of offering Sonova shares to key employees of the Sonova Group through an equity participation program.
+The AGMs in 1994 and 2000 approved the creation of conditional share capital of 8,000,000 registered shares with a par value of CHF 0.05 per share for distribution to key employees of the Sonova Group through an equity participation program.